President, delegated by Citadel Foundation

 Treasurer, delegated by the Jeffery Hale Foundation

 Laurent graduated in administrative and accounting from Université Laval.
-He is fellow of both the Order of Chartered Professional Accountants and the CBV Institute.
+He is a fellow of both the Order of Chartered Professional Accountants and the CBV Institute.
 For most of his 30-year career, Laurent worked in the fields of audit and business valuation for three CPA firms and was a partner with PricewaterhouseCoopers (PwC).
 He also was Director of Financial Services, Buildings and Equipment with the Central Québec School Board.

 He is known for being generous with his volunteer time, particularly since his retirement in 2015.
 He also has a reputation for his humanity and concern for users of the health and social services system.
 Laurent has served on the board of directors of the Institut universitaire de cardiologie et de pneumologie de Québec – Université Laval.
 Over those 27 years, he held several positions on that board, including that of administrator, vice president, and president.